abstractsun/braindump/README.md

         - Files with `[TRIAGE]` as the last line are ignored.
 They are considered fully reviewed.
 - `./task TASKNAME` - Opens the named task
     - If a line contains `[START]`, jump to that line
-    - `:loadview` is invoked to load the existing vim view if it exists.
-This is useful when the view contains folded lines.
-    - Files in the `tasks/archived` subdirectory are ignored, allowing the creation of a new task file with the same name
     - Variant: `./task` - Opens the tasks folder
 - `./log LOGNAME` - Opens the named log, appends a timestamp, and enters insert mode after the timestamp
-    - Files in the `logs/archived` subdirectory are ignored, allowing the creation of a new log file with the same name
 - `./pin` - Displays lines in notes/ideas/tasks containing `[PIN]`
 - `./tag TAGNAME` - Displays lines in notes/ideas containing `{TAGNAME}`, as well as the immediately preceding lines
 - `./scratch` - Edits a hidden scratch file